NoxPointe/MSC-513-Change-Management/Macro Perspectives of Change (10-2-2013).md

 - Disincentive for meeting goals

 ### Causes

 - Inevitable internal turnover.
 - Internal technological change.
 - Repercussions of own performance.
 - External factors.

 ### How organizations react.

 - Do nothing.
+	- Often the scenario when knowledge is only internal
 - Conform to view of stakeholders
-- Deny there is no gap.
+- Deny there is a gap.
 - Convince others to change expectations.
 - Change stakeholders.

 ### Biases

 - Screen out alternatives that hurt self.
 - Give more weight to alternatives that benefit self.
 - Won’t totally comply with all changes.
 - Distort information to look good.

 ### Types of managers.

 - Self-interested.
 	- Climbers-maximize own power, income and prestige.
 	- Conservers-maintain own power, income and presige.